SOVEREIGN MEMORY · LIVE

 actually persists.

-A cryptographically signed, vector-indexed memory layer that survives sessions, restarts, and cross-region failover.
+A cryptographically signed, vector-indexed memory layer that survives sessions and restarts.
 Owned by the agent, not the platform.
 Every write is an R+2 signed receipt.

 THE PROBLEM